 7- IGBT also has lower losses due to less voltage drop at the output during the switching ON condition.

-8- We used MOSFET for lower voltage applications.
+8- We used MOSFETs for lower voltage applications.
 We used IGBTs in the VFD applications for the traction converters.

 SUMMARY